Fiesta4Spectrum/Fiesta_Android/README.md

-## Android Client for DecentSpec Project
+## Android Client for Fiesta Project

 #### A video demo: